-- Cosmetology Clock hour program defined as 900 hours and 30 weeks (day shift) - Cosmetology Clock hour program defined as 900 hours and 40 weeks (evening shift)
+Cosmetology Clock hour program defined as 900 hours and 30 weeks

 PAYMENT PERIODS

 Financial aid funds are disbursed to students throughout their enrollment in school by payment periods.
 For clock hour programs, the payment period is the period of time it takes a student to successfully complete both half the number of clock hours and half the number of weeks of the academic year or program, or the remaining portion of a program that is more than one-half of an academic year but less than a full academic year.